vega/ts-json-schema-generator/README.md

 Note that different platforms (e.g. Windows) may use different path separators so you may have to adjust the command above.

+### Define a CLI command as a npm script for shortcut usage

+Example: `"gen":"./node_modules/.bin/ts-json-schema-generator --path 'my/project/**/*.ts' -o json.schema"` or `"gen": "ts-json-schema-generator --path 'my/project/**/*.ts' -o json.schema"`.

+### Use single quotation marks with `*` on `--path` to look for multiple files

+This example without quotations `"ts-json-schema-generator --path my/project/**/*.ts -o json.schema.` will only use the first found file in that path.
+Regardless the path argument is defined in npm script or it is appended in shell command, it would happen.

 ## Programmatic Usage

 ```js